bheesen/machinelearning/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is an example using some of the functions included in the package:

 ``` r
 ergebnis<-ml.summary(autos$PS,"Autos","PS",box=T)